inspire-eu-validation/data-au/README.md

 4. As a result, there is no need for an encoding-related, data delivery IR conformance class.
 Instead, the details how to test the conformance for any additional encoding rule would need to be added to the relevant tests and a new conformance class for the validation against the schemas would be added.

-5. The IR conformance classes for application schemas without non-abstract feature types, e.g. "Hydrography - Core", are not needed as no feature instance can be of a type from that application schema.
+5. The IR conformance classes for application schemas without non-abstract feature types, e.g. "Administrative Units - Core", are not needed as no feature instance can be of a type from that application schema.

 6. All generic tests related to the GML encoding rule are moved to a new INSPIRE GML conformance class (that should become part of D2.7 in a future revision) and which all other TG conformance classes would normatively reference / depend on.